ChunaoLiu/Pow-Wow/README.md

 **Required Must-have Stories**

+* User can see a app icon
+* User can see a launch screen with app icon
+* User can see a login page
+* User can see a login button
+* User can see a register button
-* User can register a new account
+* User can register a new account by clicking the login button
 * User can login
 * User can update their profile information
 * User can apply to become a consultant
 * User can view a stream/feed of consultants